 Windsurf, kayak or simply swim in the beautiful clear water.
-City Beach at the end of Bridge

-Street, in the heart of downtown, has beautiful sandy beaches and a lovely park with barbecue pits, tennis and volleyball courts, and a public boat launch.
-Get out on the water and learn about the area's history and geology on a daily tour with Lake Pend Oreille Cruises, (early May to mid-October) departing from City Beach.
+City Beach at the end of Bridge Street, in the heart of downtown, has beautiful sandy beaches and a lovely park with barbecue pits, tennis and volleyball courts, and a public boat launch.
+Get out on the water and

-High atop the Selkirk Mountains above Sandpoint is Schweitzer, a year-round mountain resort with world-class accommodations.
-Schweitzer is the Inland Northwest's largest ski resort with 2,900 acres of terrain.
+High atop the Selkirk Mountains above Sandpoint is year-round mountain adventure with world-class accommodations.
+Schweitzer Mountain Resort is the Inland Northwest's largest ski resort with 2,900 acres of terrain.
 Nordic and snowshoe trails, snowmobile and backcountry tours offer endless adventure.
 Ride the lift in the summer to get to the top for spectacular views all the way to Canada and Montana, then hike or mountain bike on the many trails back down to the village.

 With the population at about 8,000, Sandpoint impresses visitors not only with the scenery but also the friendliness of the townsfolk and a casual pace of life.
-Sandpoint is the Selkirk Loop's largest U.S. town and is Nelson, B.C.'s sister city.
+Sandpoint is the Selkirk Loop's largest U.S. town and is

+Nelson, B.C.'s sister city.
 There are designated bicycling paths both south and west of town offering more than 12 paved miles of peaceful pedaling for the whole family.
-The Bonner County History Museum (open vear-round) is a wonderful place to learn about the area's first settlers and native peoples.
+The Bonner County History Museum (open year-round) is a wonderful place to learn about the area's first settlers and native peoples.
 Next to the museum is the Native Plant Arboretum at Lakeview Park that includes a wild medicinal herb collection.
 Three national forests are easily accessible from Sandpoint: Idaho Panhandle, Colville and Kootenai national forests.
 Stop in at the Sandpoint Ranger Station west of town on Highway 2 or call 208-263-5111 for maps to hundreds of miles of outstanding hiking, backcountry camping and mountain bike trails.

 Truly an arts town, Sandpoint has close to two dozen galleries located in town and the surrounding area.
-Each summer the Festival at
+Each summer the Festival at Sandpoint features the Spokane Symphony www.reserveamerica.com • 877-444-6777